rv-mkroh/rv-security-training/docs/for_everyone/wireless-security.md

 <input type="checkbox" id="021" /><label for="021">![021](../slides/redacted.jpeg)</label>
 _113. Redacted slide._

 There are several ways to protect yourself when using wifi.
 First, try to only use secure wireless access points.
+(When you are at work, ONLY use secure wireless access points!)
 Secure in this usage simply means that you have to log in in order to use the network and that traffic flowing across the network is encrypted.
 Now, one thing to understand it that there are several different ways to secure a wireless hotspot and they do not offer the same levels of protection.
 The two primary types of encryption are Wi-Fi Protected Access (WPA) and Wired Equivalent Privacy (WEP).
 If you are setting up a home network, be sure to select WPA2 if it is available because it offers the strongest level of protection.
 WEP is an older technology and should be avoided when possible.

 ---